mdsol/hale/tutorial.md

     "total_count": 6
 }
 ```
-And thus we have successfully rendered a Hale document implementing a Coffeebucks API.
+With these changes, we have successfully rendered a Hale document that implements a Coffeebucks API.